PaddlePaddle/PaddleOCR/.github/ISSUE_TEMPLATE/newfeature.md

 ---
-name: Issue template
+name: New Feature Issue template
 about: Issue template for new features.
 title: ''
-labels: ''
+labels: 'Code PR is needed'
-assignees: ''
+assignees: 'shiyutang'

 ---